-International Private Finance is the leading *French mortgage broker.
-We are for International clients who are looking to buy or who already own a property in France.
+International Private Finance is the leading* French mortgage broker for International clients who are looking to buy or who already own a property in France.

 We have prepared this French Mortgage guide to provide you with an idea of the process involved.
 This is what to expect if you are thinking about purchasing a property in France with a French mortgage.

 We have other tools that you may find useful including our French Mortgage best buy tables and our French Mortgage calculator.
 Alternatively feel free to call the team today on +44 (0)207 484 4600.